korovod/kenotron/docs/3d_parallelism.md

 - Step 5: PipelineBlockB retrieves x from PipelineBatchState's buffer and continues its computation.

-Q: What are the three core components of brrr's P2P communication?
+Q: What are the three core components of Nanotron's P2P communication?

 A:
 - P2P class: Handles sending and receiving tensors between ranks.